C-P-G-R/mPE-MMR/README.md

 After that

 1) Modify the paths of RAPID and MSCONVERT in the mPEMMR_param.txt file.
-2) Modify PEMMR_HOME to the appropriate path in mPEMMR_2.0.cmd file and execute the command below.
+2) Modify PEMMR_HOME to the appropriate path in mPEMMR_3.1.cmd file and execute the command below.

 and execute the command below

-mPEMMR_3.1.cmd D:\mPEMMR_param.txt D:\Sample\Sample.raw
+# docker image build
+sudo docker load -i pqt_save.tar

+# make a parquet file
+raw2mzparquet <raw file name>

+# run RAPID
+rapid_new ./rapid_ms.txt

+# run mPE-MMR
+mPEMMR_3.1.sh ./mPEMMR_param.txt ./some_raw.raw